Key Takeaways

 Managing cash flow is an important part of any construction project.
 It’s how you keep a project moving with the appropriate funding.
 To ensure your next real estate investment runs smoothly, learn what a construction draw is and how it works.

-At ABL, we’ve funded countless new construction and fix-and-flip projects nationwide with our fast, flexible loan programs.
+At Asset Based Lending, we’ve funded countless new construction and fix & flip projects nationwide with our fast, flexible loan programs.
 We can help you stay on budget and schedule with our fast inspections and quick fund disbursements.

 What Is a Construction Draw?